nemozen/nemo/etc/README.md

 # Mac OS X router conf

+Tested on Mac mini with Darwin 19.6.0.

-Mac mini: public network (ISP) is on en0, private network is 10.0.0/24 on en1.
+Public network (ISP) is on en0, private network is 10.0.0/24 on en1.
 Command line:

 ```